 ARTISTS Rita Angus, Billy Apple, Daniel Buren, Fiona Connor, Julian Dashper, Colin McCahon, Dane Mitchell, Milan Mrkusich, John Nixon, John Reynolds, Peter Robinson, Marie Shannon, Imants Tillers, Peter Tyndall, Jan van der Ploeg, Gordon Walters CURATOR Robert Leonard SPONSOR Mondriaan Fonds PUBLICATION text Robert Leonard

-Julian Dashper (1960-2009) has been a key figure in New Zealand art since the mid-1980s.
-Julian Dashper & Friends offers a tribute to an artist who changed the way we think about New Zealand art history.
+Julian Dashper has been a key figure in New Zealand art since the mid-1980s.
+He died of cancer in 2009.
+He was just 49.
+He is survived by his partner, fellow artist Marie Shannon.
+Julian Dashper & Friends pays tribute to an artist who changed the way we think about New Zealand art history.